+So I asked him “Are you inviting me out to dinner as a friend?”
 Hell, I wanted to know.
-Three nights ago you made it clear that this wasn't going to workout between us.
+Three nights ago he made it clear that a relationship was out of the question.
 So why do we need to get dinner together?

 I would think back at all the mistakes I made with him and the mantra “You fool!” would go off repeatedly in my head.
 I was such the fool.
 An ingenuous fool.
 An openhearted fool.
 A nurturing fool.
 But a fool, nonetheless.
 I spent several weeks looking in the mirror with questions racing through my mind.
 “How could you be so foolish?
 Why did you tolerate the way he treated you?
 Why did you believe his lies even when you knew he was lying to you?
 Why did you sleep with him?
 Why did you let him say that to you?
 Why didn’t you cut it off with him?”
 I was mad at myself for opening up to someone that did nothing to deserve such intimacy, care, or attention.

 Not wanting to beat myself up anymore, since I was already beat down enough, I tried to bring my head above water.
 So, I researched what to do and what not to do in relationships for future reference.
 After one failed relationship after the other, I wanted to pin down “what I was doing wrong” so I began inundating myself with relationship articles, podcasts and meditations.
 (I also medicated.
 Red wine is great for easing a heartbreak.)
 It didn’t take long for all of the love advice to start sounding the same.